Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

 \subsection{Dynamics}

-To understand the dynamics, we provide the following discrete-time intuition: an agent $i\in [m]$ constructs its change in state in the time interval $(t,t+\Delta)$ based on the weighted difference between its own state and that of its neighbors, as well as the influence exerted on it in that time period and the drift signal:
+To understand the dynamics, we provide the following discrete-time intuition: an agent $i\in [n]$ constructs its change in state in the time interval $(t,t+\Delta)$ based on the weighted difference between its own state and that of its neighbors, as well as the external influence exerted on it in that time period and the drift signal:

-This simply states that agents attempt to align their state/opinion with that of their neighbors, and the influencer's effort acts as a hindrance to that process.
-Note that the above can be re-written to represent the classic discrete-time consensus model \cite{degroot1974reaching} with influence:\footnote{The results derived in this paper would also apply to the Friedkin and Johnsen model of opinion updates \cite{friedkin1990social} given uniform susceptibility to change across agents.}
+This simply states that agents attempt to align their state/opinion with that of their neighbors, and the influencer's effort may act as a hindrance to that process.
+Mathematically, it can be thought of as a gradient descent algorithm implemented by agents seeking to minimize disagreement (measured by a Laplacian potential) \cite{olfati2004consensus}.
+The above can be re-written to represent the classic discrete-time consensus model \cite{degroot1974reaching} with influence:\footnote{The results derived in this paper would also apply to the Friedkin and Johnsen model of opinion updates \cite{friedkin1990social} given uniform susceptibility to change across agents.}